session 1 - light & reflection

 If you've seen me speak before...

-Basic versions of these sessions have been run at camera clubs around Melbourne.
+Basic versions of these sessions have been run at camera clubs around Melbourne over the last 5 years.
 The course features expanded versions of my "Introduction to Flash" presentation and my two "Playing With Light" presentations (which are split into 3 sessions and expanded).
 The last couple of sessions are new content, designed to push students beyond the basics covered in the first few sessions.

 If you are interesting in attending this course in the future, send an email to firstname.lastname@example.org to sign up.